Jump to Departmental Services by following the links below:

 cheque(s) I provided for my property tax payments?

 - Post-dated payments will be processed as normal, unless directed by the property owner.
-If you would like the Township to hold your post-dated cheque, please indicate this in writing by emailing firstname.lastname@example.org.
-However, tax arrears beyond June 30, 2020 will be subject to penalty.
-If the post-dated cheque has already been processed; please contact your banking institution.
+If you would like the Township to hold your post-dated cheque, please indicate this in writing by emailing firstname.lastname@example.org at least two (2) weeks prior to the cheque date.
+Unpaid tax balances are now again subject to regular late payment penalties.

 I am paying monthly installments by post-dated cheques; how will I be affected?

-- Upon request we will halt processing of post-dated cheque payments for July provided a written request (to email@example.com) to hold the July payment is received by Monday, June 22, 2020.
-However, tax arrears beyond June 30, 2020 will be subject to penalty.
+- Upon request we will halt processing of post-dated cheque payments for July provided a written request (to email@example.com) to hold the payment is

 Are you charging Non-Sufficient Fund (NSF) fees if my cheque bounces?